Supermartingales as Radon-Nikodym densities and related measure extensions: Introduction

 It is thus of great interest to construct the measure associated to a given supermartingale $Z$.
-There are several different constructions, that all require different assumptions, and some of which only work on an extended probability space: \begin{itemize} \item For a general filtered probability space $(\Omega,\F, (\F_t)_{t \ge 0}, P)$ with a nonnegative supermartingale $Z$, it is possible to construct a finitely additive measure on $(\Omega \times [0,\infty],\mathscr{A})$, where $\mathscr{A} \subset \mathscr{P}$ is a suitable algebra, and where $\mathscr{P}$ denotes the predictable sigma algebra, see \citet{Metivier_1975}.
-Without further assumptions on $(\Omega, \F, (\F_t)_{t \ge 0})$, this measure can be extended to a countably additive measure on $(\Omega \times [0,\infty], \mathscr{P})$ if and only if $Z$ is of class ($D$), in which case one obtains the measure of \citet{Doleans_1968}; see also \citet{M}. \item Under certain topological assumptions on the filtered probability space $(\Omega, \F, (\F_t)_{t \ge 0}, P)$, it is possible to construct the F\"ollmer measure on the enlarged space $(\Omega \times [0,\infty],\mathscr{P})$.
-We refer to \cite{F1972}, \citet{M}, and \citet{Stricker_1975} for three different constructions.
-If the supermartingale $Z$ is actually a local martingale, then it is also possible to construct the F\"ollmer measure on $(\Omega, \F)$ and not on an enlarged space \citep{M, DS_Bessel}. \item Taking a different approach, if $Z$ is the pointwise limit of a family of uniformly integrable martingales, then there exists a finitely additive measure associated to it \citep{CSW2001,Karatzas2003}.
+There are several different constructions that all require different assumptions, and some of which only work on an extended probability space: \begin{itemize} \item For a general filtered probability space $(\Omega,\F, (\F _t)_{t \ge0}, P)$ with a nonnegative supermartingale $Z$, it is possible to construct a finitely additive measure on $(\Omega\times [0,\infty],\mathscr{A})$, where $\mathscr{A} \subset\mathscr{P}$ is a suitable algebra, and where $\mathscr{P}$ denotes the predictable sigma algebra; see \citet{Metivier1975}.
+Without further assumptions on $(\Omega, \F, (\F_t)_{t \ge0})$, this measure can be extended to a countably additive measure on $(\Omega\times[0,\infty ], \mathscr{P})$ if and only if $Z$ is of class ($D$), in which case one obtains the measure of \citet{Doleans1968}; see also \citet{M}. \item Under certain topological assumptions on the filtered probability space $(\Omega, \F, (\F_t)_{t \ge0}, P)$, it is possible to construct the F\"ollmer measure on the enlarged space $(\Omega\times [0,\infty],\mathscr{P})$.
+We refer to \citet{F1972}, \citet{M} and \citet {Stricker1975} for three different constructions.
+Under appropriate conditions, it is also possible to construct the F\"ollmer measure on $(\Omega, \F_{\zeta-})$, where $\zeta$ is a certain stopping time, and not on an enlarged space~[\citet{Moy1953,M,Azema1976,DSBessel}].

+\item Taking a different approach, if $Z$ is the pointwise limit of a family of uniformly integrable martingales, then there exists a finitely additive measure associated to it [\citet {CSW2001,Karatzas2003}].
 However, so far it seems to be not very well understood under which conditions the supermartingale $Z$ is such a pointwise limit of martingales. \end{itemize}